jonathanventura/cylindricalsfmlearner/README.md

     ./make_anaglyph .

 Example stereo panoramas are available in the examples directory.
-You can view them in stereo in a WebVR browser:
+You can view them in stereo in a WebVR-enabled browser:

 * [headcam00000](examples/headcam00000)
 * [headcam00100](examples/headcam00100)